-All of Grace’s classes are online, at least for the fall semester.
+All of Grace’s classes are online.
 Grace needed a new laptop so she could go to school.
 With your donations, Hope for Single Moms was able to purchase a refurbished laptop.

 Grace has been able to find a college girl to nanny BOTH boys for $10/hour.
 If you’ve been paying a babysitter lately, you know $10/hour usually covers one child.
 If Grace sent Emerson to daycare, it would cost $50/day.
 She is helping Grace only nine hours a week.
 That’s how careful she is with your money.

 Keep up with Grace and Eddie and Emerson and all that is going on at Hope for Single Moms.
 Subscribe to our irregular Updates

 Kennedy was in college at GRCC when she learned she was pregnant.
 Hope for Single Moms met Kennedy in May 2017.
 She was referred to us by a friend of a friend of a friend of her mom’s.
 See how important it is to share the opportunities Hope for Single Moms has available.

 Kennedy chose to work as a server and save money before Knox was born on July 12, 2017.
 Rather than immediately return to college that fall, Kennedy continued to work, so she could spend more time with her newborn son.